Ckchandra/Ckchandra/README.md

 - 🔭 I’m currently working on Learning
 - 🌱 I’m currently learning New things
-- 👯 I’m looking to collaborate on difficult things
+- 👯 I’m looking to collaborate with difficult things
 - 🤔 I’m looking for help with Unknown things
 - 💬 Ask me about anything
 - 📫 How to reach me: Ckchandra Telegram